goreleaser/goreleaser/docs/000-introduction.md

 title: Introduction
 ---

-GoReleaser is a release automation tool for Golang projects, the goal is to simplify the build, release and publish steps while providing variant customization options for all steps.
+[GoReleaser](https://github.com/goreleaser/goreleaser) is a release automation tool for Golang projects, the goal is to simplify the build, release and publish steps while providing variant customization options for all steps.

-GoReleaser is built for CI tools; you only need to [download and execute it](#integration-with-ci) in your build script.
+GoReleaser is built for CI tools; you only need to [download and execute it](#ci_integration) in your build script.
-You can [customize](#release-customization) your release process by createing a `.goreleaser.yml` file.
+You can [customize](#customization) your release process by creating a `.goreleaser.yml` file.

 The idea started with a
 [simple shell script](https://github.com/goreleaser/old-go-releaser),